 Key Default Features Zoom down Moving this slider up will magnify the RF spectrum and waterfall around the tuned frequency.
 However, the higher the magnification, the lower the resolution will appear.
 An alternative to zooming is to reduce the sample rate or use the decimation function in the Source panel.
 Contrast down Adjusts the contrast of the waterfall.
 Moving the cursor upwards the signals will be distinguished from the background noise, but do not exaggerate and avoid saturating by having an screen all yellow/orange or red Range down Changes the level in dBFS on the left axis of the RF spectrum window.
 You should adjust it so that the noise floor threshold is very close to the bottom of the RF spectrum window.
 This will make the RF spectrum and waterfall signals more readable, making weak signals easier to detect.
-Correct

-Offset down Adds an offset to the dBFS level range in the RF spectrum window.
+Correct Wrong Offset down Adds an offset to the dBFS level range in the RF spectrum window.
 The offset is added to the upper value of the dB level range in the RF spectrum.
 Normally you do not need to adjust it, unless you need additional contrast on weak signals in combination with the "range" adjustment.
-Adjust it so that the height of the signal peaks are not clipped at the top of the screen. -60 -66 -100 -105 -100 -125 -120 -125 -130 93,000 M 100,000 M Wrong
+Adjust it so that the height of the signal peaks are not clipped at the top of the screen.

-Since v.1785, the "Step Size" field (next to the "Snap to Grid" item) is no longer present in the "Radio" panel, but the new "Step Bar" has been created now on the right-hand side of the VFO.
+Since v.1785, the "Step Size" field (next to the "Snap to Grid" item) is no longer present in the "Radio" panel, but the new "Step Bar" has been created now on the right-hand side of the VFO later modified in v.1899 and again with the new encapsulated menu as a drop-down item of a smaller button to save UI estate from v.1906 that now looks like this.